midtown-ai/glossary/glossary/u.md

  See also [U], [Convolutional Neural Network], [Encoder-Decoder Model], [Latent Space], [Noise Vector], [U-Net Architecture]

+# Uncanny Valley

+ When a robot is designed to look human, but is not quite there yet!

+ See also [U], [Social Robot]

 # Uniform Manifold Approximation and Projection

 # UMAP